Manchery/DeepPose/README.md

 ./deeppose.sh
 ```

-It may take a very LONG time
+It may take a very LONG time about 2 - 3 days on a GPU

 ## Predict a Image